olivesgatech/Stochastic-Surprisal/README.md

-# Stochastic Surprisal: : An inferential measurement of Free Energy in Neural Networks
+# Stochastic Surprisal: An inferential measurement of Free Energy in Neural Networks

 Code used in the paper "Stochastic Surprisal: : An inferential measurement of Free Energy in Neural Networks", Frontiers in Neroscience, Vol 17, 2023.
 This article is part of the Research Topic: Scene-Dependent Image Quality and Visual Assessment

 **Citation:** M. Prabhushankar and G. AlRegib, "Stochastic Surprisal: An inferential measurement of Free Energy in Neural Networks," *Frontiers in Neuroscience*, 17, 2023.

 This work is done in the [OLIVES @ Georgia Institute of Technology](https://ghassanalregib.info/)

+## Toy Example 1: Free Energy Principle in action

 ## Abstract